microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 {% include image.html url="\assets\img\device-cluster-image-2.png" height="900" width="900" description="Device CLuster 2" %}

-**1.** Give a name to your device cluster according to your company, the type of sensors, the area they are in and so on.
+**1.** Give a name to help identify your device cluster according to your company, the type of sensors, the area they are in and so on.

 <br>
 **2.** Give a brief description elaborating on the device cluster.